disha-satpute/GRS/README.md

 - This system makes the overall project management much easier and flexible.
 - User friendliness will be provided in the application with various control.

+CONCLUSION -
+-
+It is evident that a GRS is a vital aspect of any educational Institutions.The provision of channels for studentsto express their views and complaints, as well as the quick resolution of these issues, is crucial.
+The students can also freely express their concerns.
+Thus, investing in the development of student's grievance system can be a valuable investment choice for all types of educational institutions.

 FUTURE SCOPE -
 -
 - Multichannel Engagement